MitchellMarinoDev/HTMLTerminal/README.md

 A HTML terminal that can be configured and used however.
 Verry lightly based off of [HTML5 Web Terminal](https://codepen.io/burncode/pen/YpbyVb) by **burncode**.
-I made this as a way to submit answers and get a new clue for a puzzle game with a terminal looking environment, but it can be configured to to anything you would like.
+I made this as a way to submit answers and get a new clue for a puzzle game with a terminal looking environment, but it can be configured to to have any commands you would like.

 **Only tested in Google Chrome**